 Jennifer has been involved in a number of cases for purchasers and contractors arising out of issues with off shore installations and power stations.
 Cases include:

-- Acting for the design and build contractor in a dispute relating to the construction of a power/ desalination plant in the UAE, between French and German companies;
+- Acting for the design and build contractor in an international arbitration relating to the construction of a power/ desalination plant in the UAE, between French and German companies.

 GUARANTEES AND BONDS